msadasivam/apigee-cloud-run-lab/README.md

 3. Deploy the Shared Flow

-    A [SharedFlow](https://cloud.google.com/apigee/docs/api-platform/fundamentals/shared-flows) that acquires GCP token to invoke the GCP Run endpoint will be deployed.
+    A [SharedFlow](https://cloud.google.com/apigee/docs/api-platform/fundamentals/shared-flows) that acquires GCP OAuth tokens to invoke the GCP Run endpoint will be deployed.
 GCP Service Account credentials are held securely in an encrypted [KVM](https://cloud.google.com/apigee/docs/api-platform/cache/key-value-maps) and tokens are cached within Apigee till they expire.
     This script will
     * Create the GCP Service Account Token Shared Flow
     * Initialize an environement Cache Resource